The Gordon Setter is a lesser-known hunting dog for upland game that originated in Scotland and continues to push forward today

 Voss says that in America today the breed is “made up of various sized dogs, from 90 pound males to 30 pound females, if you include both show lines and field bred lines.
 If you focus only on field lines, a big dog would be 60 pounds, and the corresponding female from field lines would be considered large at 50 pounds.

-Coat and Colour of the Gordon Setter
+Coat and color of the Gordon setter

 All modern standards for the Gordon setter state that the only officially recognized and accepted colour combination for the breed is black and tan.
 Dogs that are anything other than black and tan are disqualified in the show ring and anything more than a small patch of white on the chest is not allowed.
 However, in the past, and occasionally today, other colours occur in the breed.
 In Dogs of Scotland, D.J.
 Thomson Gray wrote: